IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ## Deploy

-Let's complete the pre-requisites for the application before we deploy the modernized application with Liberty runtime to OpenShift.
+Let's complete the pre-requisites for the modernized application with Liberty runtime before we deploy it to OpenShift.

 Customer Order Services application uses DB2 as its database.
 To deploy it to Liberty, a separate instance of the database is already configured in the OpenShift cluster you are using.
+The database is exposed within the cluster using a _Service_ and the application references database using the address of the _Service_.

 ### Keycloak setup

-We need to setup a client in Keycloak to handle user authentication for the application.
-Keycloak runs on your cluster and will handle registering & storing user account information and authenticating the users.
+Keycloak runs on your cluster and will handle authenticating users.
+It'll also handle registering & storing user account information.
+We need to setup a client in Keycloak to handle user authentication for the Customer Order Services application.

 1. In OpenShift console, from the left-panel, click on **Networking** > **Routes**..
 Then select `keycloak` from the _Project_ drop-down list.